-- 1. Demonstrate knowledge of the health care delivery system and medical terminology; - 2.
-Demonstrate knowledge of infection control and safety; - 3.
-Demonstrate basic understanding of the anatomy and physiology of body systems and anatomic terminology in order to relate major areas of the clinical laboratory to general pathologic conditions associated with the body systems; - 4.
-Demonstrate basic understanding of age specific or psycho-social considerations involved in the performance of phlebotomy procedures on various age groups of patients; - 5.
-Demonstrate understanding of the importance of specimen collection and specimen integrity in the delivery of patient care; - 6.
-Demonstrate knowledge of collection equipment, various types of additives used, special precautions necessary and substances that can interfere in clinical analysis of blood constituents; - 7.
-Follow standard operating procedures to collect specimens via venipuncture and capillary (dermal) puncture; - 8.
-Demonstrate understanding of requisitioning, specimen transport and specimen processing; - 9.
-Demonstrate understanding of quality assurance and quality control in phlebotomy; - 10.
-Communicate (verbally and nonverbally) effectively and appropriately in the workplace.
+- 1. Identify components of the health care delivery system and the services each provides. - 2.
+Identify each department within the laboratory, list tests, and corresponding pathologic conditions associated with each department. - 3.
+Apply knowledge of infection control and safety in the workplace. - 4.
+Demonstrate basic understanding of the anatomy and physiology of body systems and anatomic terminology. - 5.
+Utilize computers, information systems and other technology as related to job duties and responsibilities. - 6.
+Demonstrate basic understanding of age specific or psycho-social considerations involved in the performance of phlebotomy procedures on various age groups of patients. - 7.
+Demonstrate understanding of the importance of specimen collection and specimen integrity in the delivery of patient care. - 8.
+Identify and report potential pre-analytical errors that may occur during specimen collection, labeling, transporting and processing. - Demonstrate knowledge of phlebotomy collection equipment, various types of additives used, special precautions necessary and substances that can interfere in clinical analysis of blood constituents. - 10.
+Perform standard operating procedures to collect specimens via venipuncture and dermal puncture. - 11.
+Explain the collection of non-blood specimens, such as urine, stool, sputum, throat or other in order to instruct patients, process and handle non-blood specimens. - 12.
+Perform specimen requisitioning and processing. - 13.
+Transport specimens following safety regulations, predetermined criteria, and standard protocol. - 14.
+Explain quality assurance and quality control in phlebotomy. - 15.
+Communicate professionally (verbally and nonverbally) in the workplace. - 16.
+Perform waived and POCT procedures as established using standard protocol and predetermined criteria for testing and quality assurance.